Generic orbits, normal bases, and generation degree for fields of rational invariants: The spanning degree

 in characteristic zero \cite{schmid1991finite} or more generally the non-modular case, but is not bounded in terms of $G$ alone if $\Char \kk$ divides $|G|$ \cite{kohls2014top}.

-As mentioned in the introduction, it also provides a mild refinement of a conclusion due to Koll\'ar and Pham.
-Define the {\em regular representation degree} of $G,V$ to be

-This quantity is studied in \cite{kollar2024simple}.
+As mentioned in the introduction, it also provides a mild refinement of a conclusion due to Koll\'ar and Tiep.
+The quantity $\Dreg$ is studied in \cite{kollar2024simple}.
 The main result is that any irreducible representation of $\kk G$ is both a submodule and a quotient of $\operatorname{Sym}^m(V)$ for some $1\leq m \leq |G|$.
 The proof actually shows that one can take $0\leq m \leq |G|-1$.
 It proceeds by finding the regular representation as a summand of

 where $Z:=Z(G)$ is the center of $G$.
 Thus, replacing $V$ with $V^*$, this implies that and this holds independent of the ground field.